KQBU (AM): History

-KWBU received its first license, as KELP, and signed on in 1947 as a 1,000 watt daytime-only station.
+KQBU received its first license, as KELP, and signed on in 1947 as a 1,000 watt daytime-only station.
 After ownership by Paso Broadcasting Company and Trinity Broadcasting Corporation, it was sold to Gordon McLendon in 1954.
 McLendon added a couple of transmission towers in order to add night authority with 500 watts power, as well as to add an antenna for a new TV station, KILT.
 The old tower site was 4530 Delta Drive on the property used for the city of El Paso sewage treatment plant.

 In 1957, KELP and its TV station were sold to KELP Radio Corporation, which changed the TV station's calls to KELP-TV.
 Sales of KELP-AM-TV to Northern Pacific Radio Corporation (in 1961) and John B. Walton (in 1966), and of the AM station to Clear Channel Communications (in 1977), followed.

 On August 20, 1982, KELP became KYSR.
 In 1987 the station became KBNA, marking its first Spanish-language format.

 The station was relocated to its current site in 1989-1990 by then-station engineer David Stewart and then-director of Engineering Marvin Fiedler.
 The phasing equipment was designed by Harry Seabrooke at Silliman and Silliman, and built by Fiedler and Stewart.